“Come with me to a secluded spot and rest yourselves for awhile.” (Mark 6:31)

 Why did Herod think John had returned as Jesus?Certainly, Herod did not think that Jesus was John the Baptist reborn.
 Jesus was around when John was murdered.
 So how could Jesus have been John "risen from the dead body"?

-The answer lies in the fact that both John and Jesus - along with other prophets and Jewish teachers - taught that we are not these physical bodies, and we leave the physical body at the time of death.
+The answer lies in the fact that both John and Jesus - along with other prophets and Mosaic teachers - taught that we are not these physical bodies, and we leave the physical body at the time of death.
 We are thus composed of spirit - not matter.

 They also taught that an unembodied spirit-person could occupy another's physical body - something now referred to as possession.